ippontech/blog-usa/posts/feedback-keycloak-high-availability-in-cloud-environment-aws-part-3.md

  >   *  call **logout**: `/openid-connect/logout` endpoint X% of the time

 You may have noticed some tiny details that have their importance here:
-*   We start with a customer feeder -- using only one user would have also worked with Keycloak as it separates the user data from his context session (i.e. you can login many times with the same user).
-The problem is that you would not see the memory consumption if the target is to have more than 100K users.
-Additionally, it can show others things that we do not have in mind yet.
+*   We start with a customer feeder -- using only one user would also work with Keycloak as it would separate the user data from his context session (i.e. you could login many times with the same user).
+Nevertheless, you would not see the memory consumption if the target was to have more than 100K users.
+Additionally, it would have shown others things that we had not in mind at that time.
-*   We retrieve the `expires_in` duration in order to call the silent refresh just before the token will expire to avoid unnecessary `401` (of course the real browser app should have the same behavior).
+*   We retrieve the `expires_in` duration in order to call the silent refresh just before the token expires to avoid unnecessary `401` (of course the real browser app would have the same behavior).
 *   Random number of silent refresh loop: this will simulate different scenario durations.
-*   Call logout X% of the time: in reality most users don’t call the logout endpoint (on e-commerce sites it is very seldom, on company internal tools it is more often)...
+*   Call logout X% of the time: in the real world, most users do not call the logout endpoint (on e-commerce sites, it is very rare; on company internal tools, it is more common).

-We do not see it here, but it is also important to respect realistic pause durations, right number of `/userinfo` endpoint calls (i. e. each time a backend API call is made _-- it can be substantial_) etc.
+We do not see it here, but it is also important to respect realistic pause durations as well as a realistic number of calls on the `/userinfo` endpoint (each time a backend API call is made; the amount of calls can be very huge).

-Then, you may not always be able to simulate every whit of the reality, but you should be aware that some weird behaviors can happen, example:
+You may not always be able to simulate the exact reality, but you should be aware that some unexpected behaviors can happen.
+For example:

-_“Our scenarios begins with 2 login step requests (the second one is costly), if the load test increase too much the CPU, some responses will fail (even the tiny ones like `/userinfo`), thus, the user scenario will stop and if you use a constant rate injector like us, as soon as the user ends, it will be replaced with another one which will start again from the login steps.”_
+_“As our scenario begins with the login requests, if the load test makes the CPU increase too much, requests may fail.
+Thus, the entire user scenario will be in a failed state too and as we use a [‘closed model’](https://gatling.io/docs/current/general/simulation_setup#closed-model) (capped number of concurrent users), it will be immediately replaced with another one which will start again the login steps and emphasize the phenomenon.”_

-You could easily imagine that the logins spread over time and the other requests, will soon be replaced by only login requests that will increase exponentially the load and I cannot tell which of the Keycloak server or the Gatling client will crash first!

-So it is mandatory to not start another scenario without a significant pause.
-In real life, if all the users are disconnected, they will try to login again 2 or 3 times and then wait many minutes before trying another attempt, so, always try to think of what will probably happen in real life and try to reproduce it.
+Consequently, with this kind of model we should try to reproduce the reality by trying to login only 2 or 3 times in a row and then wait several minutes instead of letting a new user scenario starts instantly.

-One thing left to handle and that is not natively possible with Gatling, is to suppress all client request cookies of the Domain A.
+One thing left to handle, which is not natively possible with Gatling, is to suppress all client request cookies of the Domain A.

-As the session is unique for the Gatling scenario that calls the 2 domains, the trick is to save all the cookies and then restore all of them, except the ones on domain A before executing the call.
+As the session is unique for the Gatling scenario that calls the 2 domains, the trick is to save all the cookies and then restore them, except the ones on domain A, before executing the call.

-Here is a little helping Scala code for this:
+Here is a little bonus Scala code for this:
 ```scala
    val KC_COOKIES_PATH = "/auth/realms/" + REALM_NAME + "/"
    // Put here all cookies used by keycloak